titaniumtroop/aRlegislation/README.md

 There are three different datasets for each legislative cycle and
 session:

-  - acts, which contains act number, bill number, title, subtitle, text, and partisanship
+  - `acts`: contains act number, bill number, title, subtitle, text, and partisanship
-  - lawmakers, which contains demographic information about elected senators and representatives such as chamber, political party, and district
+  - `lawmakers`: contains demographic information about elected senators and representatives such as chamber, political party, and district
-  - sponsorship, which is a simple table containing only act number and sponsor name in a manner suitable for creating network graphs
+  - `sponsorship`: a simple table containing act number and sponsor name

 Below, we’ll take a look at each type of nested tibble, and we’ll provide an example or two of analyses that can be performed using each